 The transition away from Division 2 may have begun in 2004, but perhaps it has not ended.
 My preference would be for the Jackrabbits to pound out a few more FCS championships before taking another leap, but the BIZON may not wait that long to cash in on their reputation as an FBS wolf dressed in FCS sheep's clothing.
 The two don't have to move up together, but being together in 2004 made that transition easier.

 One last thing.
 One news service reported the recent Jackrabbit win over "their hated rival."
 I don't think that's accurate.
 The four Dakota schools are all on the eastern edge of the Dakota land mass near the more populous states of Minnesota, Iowa and Nebraska.
 They can't afford to hate each other.
 They all need each other to succeed, and any hate should be directed toward those other states.
 I can't find greater joy than any one of the four beating the Gophers on the football field, which NDSU and (strangely) USD have done and SDSU has come close.
-It would be fun to have Gronowski, Johnson and Davis stick around and beat down the Nebraska Cornhuskers in 2024.
-I don't know if the Sagarin computer ratings (combined FBS and FCS) mean anything, but the 14-1 Jackrabbits finished this year #41 and the 4-8 Corndogs were #65 after firing their coach mid-season.
+It probably won't happen, but it would be fun to have Gronowski, Johnson and Davis stick around and beat down Oklahoma State in 2024.
+Originally they were supposed to play Nebraska in 2024 but COVID blew that up.
+I don't know if the Sagarin computer ratings (combined FBS and FCS) mean anything, but the 14-1 Jackrabbits finished this year #41 and the 4-8 Nebraska Corndogs were #65 after firing their coach mid-season.